Yahya-H-Mohamed/Connect-Four-Portfolio-Project/README.md

 [Click here to play the live project](to be entered)

+## Project Objectives
+When building this project I set a few goals to check off upon completing it

+- Allow users to play against a friend locally

+- - To achieve this objective I built a function that takes an input from the user.
+The user is given 2 options, player or computer.
+Upon inputting the correct value for the player mode, the versus_player function is called.
+This function takes the names of both players and then runs the gameplay loop, alternating turns between each player.

+- Allow users to play against a computer (To prevent a minimum 2 person limit)

+- - Similarly to the versus player mode, I built another function that is called when the user chooses the versus computer option.
+This function works like the versus player one however, instead of there being two players taking turns to input a column, the computer randomly generates a number and that number is used as their choice of column

+- Keep gameplay fluid and clear (Regularly update board, inform users of their turn)

+- - To achieve this I created the display_board function, this function prints out a joined list of the game board.
+This function is called after every turn because after a turn, the game board is updated.
+So to give users a visual on what happened in the previous turn, the board is displayed.

 ## How To Play

 My Connect 4 game follows the same rules as the classic connect 4 board game.
 Two players place tokens into a 7x6 grid until one of the players stacks 4 consecutive tokens going in any direction.